Project 2022-02 Uniform Modeling Framework for IBR

 Status

-A formal comment period for the Project 2022-02 Uniform Modeling Framework for IBR Standard Authorization Request (SAR) is open through 8 p.m.
-Eastern, Monday, June 24, 2024.
+A formal comment period for Project 2022-02 Uniform Modeling Framework for IBR is open through 8 p.m.
+Eastern, Thursday, October 10, 2024 for the following standard and implementation plan:

 FERC Order No. 901 – Milestone 3, Part 1: Modeling and Data Sharing Requirements addresses regulatory directives from the NERC Standards Development Work Plan to respond to FERC Order No. 901.
 This project is intended to establish new or revised Reliability Standards to ensure the usage of a uniform framework for data sharing and model development.
 This uniform framework is to ensure the directives of Order No. 901 can be effectively met to ensure usage of generic model types for IBR in the Interconnection-wide models.